covcom/300CEM/Weeks_(old)/Week_09_Graphics_and_animation/README.md

     />
     ```

     Similar to ListView in a ListActivity, we can use ViewPager as the single element in a layout file, or we can use it in combination with other views.
 Here it's the only thing we need.
-Also, note ViewPager is dependent on the v4 version of the support library.
+Also note that ViewPager is dependent on the v4 version of the support library.

-6. Open PageFragment.java, make changes so that it looks like the following:
+6. Open PageFragment.java, insert the following member variables

     ```java
-    public class PageFragment extends android.support.v4.app.Fragment {

     public static final String ARG_PAGE = "ARG_PAGE";
-        public static final String DEBUG_KEY = "DEBUG_KEY";
     private int pageNumber;

-        public static PageFragment create(int pageNumber) {
-            PageFragment pageFragment = new PageFragment();
-            Bundle bundle = new Bundle();
-            bundle.putInt(ARG_PAGE, pageNumber);
-            pageFragment.setArguments(bundle);
-            return pageFragment;
-        }
+    ```

+    Next, create a static method that takes an integer and returns the fragment itself as the return type

+    ```java

+    ```
+make changes so that it looks like the following:

+    ```java

         public PageFragment() {
             // Required empty public constructor